123anubhav/car-rental-appointment-booking/README.md

 ## PART I :- How to Run this Project :-

-Step 1 --> Install MongoDB Compass
+Step 1 --> Install MongoDB Compass.
-Step 2 --> Go to the path -> "appointment-booking\api" and run --> npm i
+Step 2 --> Go to the path -> "appointment-booking\api" and run --> npm i .
-       --> Then run --> npm start
+       --> Then run --> npm start.
-Step 3 --> Go to the path -> "appointment-booking\app" and run --> npm i
+Step 3 --> Go to the path -> "appointment-booking\app" and run --> npm i  .
        --> Then run --> npm start

 Now the app will start running on port --> http://localhost:4200/